ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 Another pause.
 "And you think this is connected to our work?
 To what we built?"

 "I know it is.
 Logos governs the modification infrastructure.
-The same systems we designed to improve human capability are somehow driving people toward voluntary extinction.
-We created this, Marcus.
+The same systems it designed to improve human capability are somehow driving people toward voluntary extinction.
+We began this, Marcus.
 We're responsible."

 The silence that followed was heavy with shared guilt.
 We both remembered the excitement of those early days, the conviction that we were building humanity's future.
 Neither of us had imagined that future might include the systematic disappearance of everyone who embraced it.